 Now is as good a time as any to buy a fitness band.
 Battery life is improving, built-in GPS tracking is far more common, and heart rate monitors are making their way onto more devices to ensure accurate measurements.
 The tech isn't likely to advance too dramatically, for now, so you'd likely get several years out of the options listed — if you stick with them.

 Much depends on what you want to get out of it.
 If you don't have some motivation and goals to go along with your new fitness tracker, then it may be tough to justify spending the money on one.
-Smartwatches are a good alternative if you're concerned about finding that motivation, as not only can most run apps that can help push you, but they have multiple other functions too, so you won't feel like it's wasted money if you don't immediately meet any fitness targets.
+Smartwatches are a good alternative if you're concerned about finding that motivation, as most can run apps that can help push you and they also have multiple other functions too, so you won't feel like it's wasted money if you don't immediately meet any fitness targets.

 Are wrist fitness trackers accurate?